boostscale/velox4j/README.md

 Java code will be 1-on-1 mapped to Velox's associated components.
 The design makes Velox4j's code base even small, and any new Velox features easy to add to Velox4j.

+### Compatible with Arrow

+Velox4j is compatible with Apache Arrow.
+The output of Velox4j query can be exported into Arrow format through utility APIs provided by Velox4j.

 ## Platform Prerequisites

 The project is not only tested on the following CPU architectures: